kkvaslam/Transformer-Virtual-Lab-Experiment/README.md

-# Transformer Virtual Lab – Realistic Wiring
+# Transformer Virtual Lab Experiment
 See detailed content in project page.